7 surprising benefits of using a document management system

 You also protect from external breaches.
 Only a small number of people possess rights to all the sensitive documents.
 That reduces the odds that exposed credentials will cause a catastrophic breach.

-In a time of work-from-home and remote teams, employees often need documents at odd hours or from atypical locations.
+In a time of remote work and remote teams, employees often need documents at odd hours or from atypical locations.

 Let's say Jill is in charge of finding a new IT person.
 She's working from home because her son is ill.
 She needs the updated job description to post the position on the relevant job sites.

 If that document only exists on paper, in a folder at the office, Jill is done for the day.
-If that job description is in a DMS, she can simply log-in remotely and download it.
+If that job description is in a document management system, she can simply log-in remotely and download it.

 Maybe the company employs a graphic artist based in London.
 That artist's day may start six hours earlier than your business opens.
 If she needs an updated project brief, a DMS makes that simple.